tyliang/BUS41000/README.md

 [Section 5](Rscript/Section5.R)

-Acknowledgement: Thanks to Dr. Carlos Carvalho for sharing the materials.
+Acknowledgement: Thanks to Dr. Carlos Carvalho for sharing many materials.

 <!-- You can use the [editor on GitHub](https://github.com/tyliang/BUS41000/edit/master/README.md) to maintain and preview the content for your website in Markdown files.